 The new visa waiver regulations that will soon come into force for the ETIAS (Electronic Travel Information and Authorisation System) may affect foreign residents in European countries.
-The ETIAS system is expected to take effect in 2021 and citizens of 60 countries will be eligible for an ETIAS travel authorization for Europe.
+The ETIAS system is expected to take effect by the end of 2022 and citizens of 60 countries will be eligible for an ETIAS travel authorization for Europe.

 Read more to find out about the new visa policy regulations and how ETIAS will affect foreign citizens who reside in European countries.